 Alternative 3 - Protect bank and remove former bridge abutments.
 This alternative consists of demolishing and removing the concrete bridge abutments and footings which are adjacent to the north side of the existing bridge.
 These abutments form a narrower opening than the existing bridge, therefore, the existing bank is widened and cut back at a 2H:1V slope.
 This slope is hardened with R400 riprap.
-See Figure 11.
+See Figure 15.

-Figure 11.
+Figure 15.
 Alternative 3 - Protect Bank and Remove Bridge Abutments

 Alternative 5 - Build out and protect bank and remove former bridge abutments.
-This alternative consists of the work done in Alternative 3 plus building out the downstream right descending bank and protecting with riprap that has been eroded away.
-See drawing Figure 12.
+This alternative consists of the work done in Alternative 3 plus building out the downstream right descending bank and protecting with riprap that has been eroded away, but not threatening the integrity of the structure.
+See drawing Figure 16.

-Figure 12.
+Figure 16.
 Alternative 5 - Build Out and Protect Bank and Remove Former Bridge Abutments

 Alternative 7 - Remove former bridge abutment, protect bank upstream, and provide redirective structures downstream.
 This alternative consists of the work done in Alternative 3 plus providing redirective structures on the downstream right descending bank instead of the work proposed in Alternative 5.
-See Figure 13.
+See Figure 17.

-Figure 13.
+Figure 17.
 Alternative 7 - Remove Former Bridge Abutments, Protect Bank Upstream and Provide Redirective Structures Downstream